Do we need blockchain at all?

 That’s yet to be seen.

-My belief is that the next big use of zero-knowledge proofs will be off-chain.
+I believe that the next big use of zero-knowledge proofs will be off-chain.

 Let’s use zero-knowledge proofs for all our projects, let’s keep making them more and more efficient, and something will really click.
 In the meantime, remember: sometimes, you only need to prove it.
 That’s it.